Charcot-Marie-Tooth disease: CMT2, CMT4, and others

 Botulinum toxin does not cross the blood-brain barrier, and there are no associated central nervous system symptoms, nor consequences.

 Examination of the infant with botulism reveals ptosis, facial weakness, feeble cry, poor suck, reduced or absent gag reflex, poor head control, diffuse hypotonia, weakness, and reduced or absent muscle stretch reflexes (70).
 The pupils are usually dilated and react sluggishly to light (22).
 Sluggish pupil response, however, may take continually repeating the exam for 2 to 3 minutes to elicit constrictor muscle fatigability.
 Fever is characteristically absent.

 Antitoxin effect from BabyBIG® is reported to neutralize botulinum toxin for 6 or more months (08).

 Many infants with botulism require mechanical ventilation due to respiratory failure or difficulty handling oral secretions.
-Prior to the availability of botulism immune globulin, the duration of assisted ventilation was 3 or more weeks (61).
+Prior to the availability of botulism immune globulin, the duration of assisted ventilation was 3 or more weeks (62).
 In a randomized controlled trial of botulism, immune globulin treatment reduced the mean duration of mechanical ventilation by 2.6 weeks (08).
-Infants require nasojejunal feedings until they recover bulbar function and can appropriately feed and protect their airways (69).
+Clinical guidelines published by the CDC in 2021 recommend administration of botulinum antitoxin to patients with suspected botulism as early as possible in the course of illness.
+The greatest benefit accrues to those who receive it within the first 2 days of illness onset (60).
+Infants require nasojejunal feedings until they recover bulbar function and can appropriately feed and protect their airways (70).